 - We'll move on to a PB with a longer text, Yard Sale, by Eve Bunting.

 - That will lead us to a nonfiction picture book, The Right Word.

 - Finally, we'll look at an example of a "metafictional" picture book, This book just ate my dog.

 We will conclude with a preview of our upcoming webinar series.

 Throughout the free webinar, you'll be able to text chat with other participants and ask questions that we will answer as we go or at the end.
 We may even use your questions to inform what we cover in the full webinar series.
 And yes, you can expect us to make a pitch for you to sign up for "Revising and Re-Imagining Your Picture Book Manuscript," but we won't be doing the hard sell.
 We think you'll like what you experience in this free webinar so much you'll want to sign up for the series.
-But whether you do or not, we look forward to presenting our theory about picture books in "How Picture Books Work" Please sign up to receive emails from us telling you the recording is available and how to access it.

 For more information, also see the FAQ for the PB webinar--Frequently asked questions: You may find your questions answered on this page.

 Eileen Robinson published both fiction and nonfiction as an Executive Editor at Scholastic, as well as at Harcourt.
 She got her start in educational publishing in classroom and school and library and moved on to work with magazines, book clubs, book fairs and Scholastic trade, helping to create product that could work across markets.